marcangelo1/Discord-Documentation/docs/Task3.md

 This section will cover the basics of starting and participating in Discord activities.
 Get ready to transform your voice channels into hubs of fun!
 We'll walk you through finding excellent activities, launching them, and inviting your friends to join.

-!!! warning "Prerequisites for This Guide"
+!!! warning "Prerequisites for this guide"

     Ensure you are logged in to your Discord account and have a server available to join or start an activity.
 Access may be restricted otherwise.